kjgilbert/NSF_PRFB_PlantGenome/README.md

 ## Files

-master_NSF_PlantGenome.tex is the only file that gets compiled
+master_NSF_PlantGenome.tex is the only file that gets compiled for the application

+outline.tex contains project thoughts/ideas/planning stages

 Main files: